PeresViz/open-cosmos-backend-challenge/README.md

 They will be used by the three different services of the main service.

 For you to get the service up and running you need to:
-1. clone this repository
+1. Clone this repository.
-2. have docker up and running
+2. Have docker up and running.
 3. Open a terminal window.
-4. Open two tabs in that terminal window
+4. Open two tabs in that terminal window.
 5. In each tab of the terminal window navigate to the directory where you cloned the repository.
 6. In one of the tab run the following command:
 ```bash